 There are a plethora of air travel perks in addition to the free lounge access.
 While the annual fee of $550 might seem a little expensive at first, you will easily for it with the air travel credit that covers your baggage fees and in-flight purchases.
 Plus, having a free membership to the lounges is also beneficial as an annual membership to only one lounge network can easily cost $400.

-And, with a rewards rate of 5 miles per $1 on airfare purchases, the Amex Platinum is the flexible travel rewards credit card with the largest reward rate for earning airline miles.
 In fact, it earns twice as many as most co-branded airline rewards cards that only earn two points per $1 spent on airfare.
 With each purchase, you will earn American Express Membership Rewards points that can be redeemed for award travel through AmexTravel.com or transferred to many airline travel partners including Delta, Emirates, Etihad, Hawaiian, Air France, JetBlue, or Air Canada with a 1:1 transfer ratio.

 Additionally, cardholders can get up to $100 in statement credits annually for purchases at Saks Fifth Avenue on their Platinum Card®.
 That’s up to $50 in statement credits semi-annually.
 However, they must be enrolled for this benefit to apply.